theserenecoder/n8n_workflows/Telegram_Travel_Bot/README.md

 # Telegram Travel Bot Architecture

-This is a comprehensive multi-agent travel planning system built on n8n that integrates seamlessly with Telegram to provide intelligent, real-time travel assistance.
+This is a comprehensive telegram multi-agent travel planning bot built on n8n that integrates seamlessly with Telegram to provide intelligent, real-time travel assistance.
 The bot leverages a sophisticated chain-of-thought architecture to deliver personalized travel recommendations with live data integration.

 ## System Overview